 This is a fun way to start UCSD and have a great experience in one of the most beautiful places in Southern California.
 After taking the ferry over to Two Harbors on Catalina Island we will spend our days kayaking, hiking, snorkeling and scuba diving.
 Nights will find us sitting around camp fires sharing stories, getting to know each other and learning the inside scoop about UCSD.
 We will be staying in picturesque cabins just steps from Emerald Bay with hot showers, clean bathrooms and healthy, delicious meals.

 After you meet your fellow group members at UCSD we will drive up to San Pedro and take the Ferry over to Two Harbors on Catalina Island.
-We will then settle in to our cabins at the picturesque Emerald Bay Camp, have dinner and get to know our fellow UCSD incoming students.
+We will then settle into our cabins at the picturesque Emerald Bay Camp, have dinner and get to know our fellow UCSD incoming students.
 We will be kayaking, snorkeling and visiting the Marine Science Center.
 We will head out on a hike traveling through some of Catalina's best scenery followed by more swimming, snorkeling and relaxing while we enjoy great food as well as archery, sports, boating, a research lab and much more.
-We will depart early afternoon, return to the mainland by ferry and be back at UCSD ready for those assigned to early college orientations to take part.
+We will depart early afternoon, return to the mainland by ferry and be back at UCSD for a celebratory dinner.

 Optional Scuba Dive:

 All Catalina Island Adventure participants will be able to snorkel on the trip, but there is an option to scuba dive.
-The dive is run by the Malibu Divers shop on the island.
 There are dive options for both certified divers and participants who are not certified, each include all necessary equipment.
-The dive fee would be paid directly to Malibu Divers on the island when you arrive.
+To reserve your dive in advance, please follow the directions on CampDoc.
+There may be an option to purchase additional dives on-site, but registering online by August 1 will guarantee your spot.

 Course Area - Catalina Island, California

-Day 1 – Meet at Outback Adventures Office / Rental shop at 10 am on the first day.
-Gear check and experience the Outback Challenge Course.
+Day 1 – Meet at Outback Adventures Office / Rental Shop at 10am.
+Check out your gear and then experience the Outback Challenge Course.
 Camp at Outback Adventures on the first night

 Day 2 – Depart for the Catalina Island Ferry.
 Arrive at Emerald Bay and move-in